101 in 1,001

 Donate 500 bowls of rice

 Just about every day, I try to earn 100 points on a game in Freerice, an app associated with the World Food Programme.
 Sponsors donate for each question you answer correctly, so you’re making a difference while learning!

 Symbolically adopt an animal

 World Wildlife Fund’s Symbolic Species Adoptions caught my attention long ago, but I’ve yet to make room in my budget to adopt one of my own.
-I’m determined to finally get one of my own!
+I’m determined to finally do so!